We

 slip.
 Suddenly, Kovack is overcome by another

-someone squeezing the liquid out of a leaf
+someone squeezing a liquid out of a leaf

 into a red glass.
 Fearing it